Skip to main content

 Part 107 Remote ID Requirements

-• Standard Remote ID or Broadcast Module: Every drone used for commercial operations must have either built-in Standard Remote ID or an attached broadcast module.
-No exceptions.
+• Standard Remote ID or Broadcast Module: For client work away from a FRIA, use either built-in Standard Remote ID or an attached broadcast module.

 • Pre-flight Verification: Before each commercial flight, verify Remote ID is broadcasting correctly.
 The FAA recommends using a detection app like OpenDroneID.